imthenachoman/How-To-Secure-A-Linux-Server/README.md

     >     support in your mail transfer agent.
     > ```

-1. Instruct exim4 to use TLS and port 465, and [fix exim's long line issue](https://github.com/imthenachoman/How-To-Secure-A-Linux-Server/issues/29), by creating the file `/etc/exim4/exim4.conf.localmacros` and adding:
+1. Instruct exim4 to use TLS and port 465, and [fix exim4's long lines issue](https://github.com/imthenachoman/How-To-Secure-A-Linux-Server/issues/29), by creating the file `/etc/exim4/exim4.conf.localmacros` and adding:

     ```
     MAIN_TLS_ENABLE = 1